JCB INDIA LIMITED

 |2||CSR Committee||Half Yearly|

-The Company will establish an accounting system to ensure project wise accounting of CSR spend
+The Company will establish an accounting system to ensure project wise accounting of CSR spend, and to check compliance with the Annual Action Plan of the Company.

 - The Company will monitor progress on the CSR projects and CSR spend and report to the top management quarterly and the CSR Committee half yearly.